 Security Bank & Trust Co. is an experienced SBA Lender.
 As we get to know you, your business, and your current needs, we can help you evaluate the fit of an SBA loan.
 Because investing in clients is what we do, we’re committed to finding the solution that’s right for you.

 We’re also experts on Minnesota small businesses.
+It's why we have been ranked as a Best Business Bank in Minnesota.
 We can combine that knowledge with our growing knowledge of your company to create a traditional loan solution to meet your unique need.
-We’re always investing in you.
+We’re always growing, together.

 At Security, we’re only satisfied if you succeed.
 We’d love to learn about your business and help you tackle your current challenges.